Pioreactor/docs.pioreactor/developer-guide/09-Storage and the filesystem/01-data-stores/01-data-stores-intro.md

 A principle we have stood by is to not let MQTT turn into our database.
 That is,

-1. we shouldn't store important information in MQTT _only_,
+1. we shouldn't store important information in MQTT _only_ (also use `mqtt_to_db_streaming` job to store important data in the SQLite3 database, or handle it locally using `local_intermitant_storage` or `local_persistance_storage`),
-2. we shouldn't store information in MQTT that is "machine-specific",
+2. we shouldn't store information in MQTT that is "machine-specific", like calibrations (better to use  `local_intermitant_storage` or `local_persistance_storage`)
-3. we shouldn't use MQTT as a source of truth.
+3. we shouldn't use MQTT as a source of truth (trust the database, `local_intermitant_storage` or `local_persistance_storage` more).

 #### Serialization of MQTT messages

-Every 25 minutes (set by the MQTT configuration file), MQTT will serialize its _retained_ messages to disk.
+We make a configuration change so MQTT data is not persisted through leader power-cycles.

 #### Authentication